Survey Results - Trainee feedback on Blaser Mills Law

 The firm has a rich history and a strong reputation for high-quality legal advice from lawyers who are experts in their fields.
 At the same time, its modern and innovative approach means that it delivers practical and cost-effective solutions.

-Managing partner: Jonathan Lilley
+Senior partner: Jonathan Lilley

 What we’re looking for: As well as a strong academic background, excellent communication skills and analytical ability, we look for talented individuals who have a strong team ethic, ambition and who embrace responsibility.